Get your 14 day free trial now

 Google Ads Conversion

 Google Ads Conversion is also used to display personalized advertising.
-With the help of Google Ads (“Ads”), we can present our products on other websites.
-From the user behavior on our website, we can derive the success of our advertising campaigns, for example, by evaluating the number of clicks and frequency of use or by determining whether you have reached our website through a Google ad.
-For this purpose, Google sets cookies on your terminal device, which are not technically necessary.
-By means of the Ads, Google can recognize your browser and your browsing history.
-We do not process any personal data through these advertising measures, and it is not possible for us to identify website visitors.
-We determine the success of our advertising campaigns by means of statistical evaluations, which Google transmits to us pseudonymously.
+With the help of Google Ads, we can present our products on other websites.
+We can deduce the success of our advertising campaigns from the user behavior on our website, e.g. by evaluating the number of clicks and frequency of use or by determining whether you have reached our website through a Google ad.
+For this purpose, Google places cookies on your end device, which are not technically necessary.
+Google can use the ads to recognize your browser and your browsing history.
+We do not process any personal data through these advertising measures; it is not possible for us to identify website visitors.
+We determine the success of our advertising campaigns on the basis of statistical evaluations that Google transmits to us in pseudonymized form.

-Google Ads establishes an automatic connection between your browser and Google’s servers in the USA (for data transmission to third countries, see Section 9 “Data transmission to third countries”, in this privacy policy).
-Since we have no influence on the further data processing by Google, we inform you only on the basis of our current knowledge: Through the Ads Cookies, Google is informed that and in which area they have accessed our website and, if applicable, which of our advertisements they have clicked on.
-If they have a Google account, Google can associate this information with their account.
-If you are not registered with Google or are not logged in to your customer account, an assignment to your IP address can be made in any case, which is collected and stored by Google.
+Google Ads establishes an automatic connection between your browser and Google’s servers in the USA (for data transfer to third countries, see section 9 “Data transfer to third countries” in this privacy policy).
+Since we have no influence on further data processing by Google, we are only informing you on the basis of our current knowledge: Ads cookies inform Google that you have accessed our website and in which area and, if applicable, which of our ads you have clicked on.
+If you have a Google account, Google can assign this information to your account.
+If you are not registered with Google or are not logged into your customer account, your IP address can be assigned, which is collected and stored by Google.

 Google Ads Remarketing

 Within our integration of Google Ads, we also use the remarketing function of this service.
-This enables us to display personalized advertising to visitors to our website on other websites in the Google network (e.g., as part of the Google search function or on YouTube) or on other websites.
-For this purpose, Google evaluates which offers on our website a visitor is specifically interested in and thus enables the placement of targeted advertising on other websites.
-For this purpose, Google sets marketing cookies (technically unnecessary cookies) on the end devices of the users.
-The cookies identify the browser, but not the person of the user.
+This enables us to display personalized advertising to visitors to our website on other websites in the Google network (e.g. as part of the Google search function or on YouTube) or on other websites.
+For this purpose, Google evaluates which offers on our website a visitor is particularly interested in and thus enables the placement of targeted advertising on other websites.
+For this purpose, Google places marketing cookies (technically unnecessary cookies) on the user’s end device.
+The cookies are used to identify the browser, but not the user’s person.

-Information on the processing of personal data at Google can be found under the following links:
+Information on the processing of personal data by Google can be found under the following links:

 http://www.google.com/intl/de/policies/privacy and https://services.google.com/sitestats/de.html.

-Alternatively, you can visit the Network Advertising Initiative (NAI) website at http://www.networkadvertising.org.
+Alternatively, you can visit the website of the Network Advertising Initiative (NAI) at http://www.networkadvertising.org.

-You can prevent participation in this tracking process in several ways:
+You can prevent participation in this tracking process in various ways:

-1. disabling all cookies in your browser or by.
+- Deactivation of all cookies in your browser or by

-In this case, the usability of our website may be limited.
+In this case, the usability of our website may be restricted.

-The collection of data by Facebook for its own purposes is carried out in accordance with the principles established by Facebook.
-However, if you wish to contact Facebook in this respect, you can also contact us, and we will then forward your request to Facebook.
+Facebook collects data for its own purposes in accordance with the principles established by Facebook.
+However, if you wish to contact Facebook in this regard, you can also contact us and we will forward your request to Facebook.

 You have the right:

-– In accordance with Paragraph 15 GDPR, to request information about your personal data processed by us.
-In particular, you can request information about the processing purposes, the category of personal data, the categories of recipients to whom your data has been or will be disclosed, the planned storage period, the existence of a right to rectification, erasure, restriction of processing or objection, the existence of a right of complaint, the origin of your data if it has not been collected by us, and the existence of automated decision-making, including profiling, and, if applicable, meaningful information about its details;
+- to request information about your personal data processed by us in accordance with Art.
+15 GDPR.
+In particular, you can request information about the processing purposes, the category of personal data, the categories of recipients to whom your data has been or will be disclosed, the planned storage period, the existence of a right to rectification, erasure, restriction of processing or objection, the existence of a right to lodge a complaint, the origin of your data if it was not collected by us, and the existence of automated decision-making including profiling and, if applicable, meaningful information about its details;

-– in accordance with Article 16 GDPR, to demand the immediate correction of incorrect or completion of your personal data stored by us;
+- in accordance with Art.
+16 GDPR, to immediately request the correction of incorrect or incomplete personal data stored by us;

-– pursuant to Article 17 GDPR, to request the erasure of your personal data stored by us, unless the processing is necessary for the exercise of the right to freedom of expression and information, for compliance with a legal obligation, for reasons of public interest or for the establishment, exercise or defence of legal claims;
+- in accordance with Art.
+17 GDPR, to demand the erasure of your personal data stored by us, unless the processing is necessary for exercising the right of freedom of expression and information, for compliance with a legal obligation, for reasons of public interest or for the establishment, exercise or defense of legal claims;

-– pursuant to Article 18 GDPR, to request the restriction of the processing of your personal data, insofar as the accuracy of the data is disputed by you, the processing is unlawful, but you object to its erasure and we no longer require the data, but you need it for the assertion, exercise or defence of legal claims or you have objected to the processing pursuant to Article 21 GDPR;
+- in accordance with Art.
+18 GDPR, to demand the restriction of the processing of your personal data if the accuracy of the data is disputed by you, the processing is unlawful but you refuse to delete it and we no longer need the data, but you need it to assert, exercise or defend legal claims or you have lodged an objection to the processing in accordance with Art.
+21 GDPR;

-– pursuant to Article 20 GDPR, to receive your personal data that you have provided to us in a structured, common and machine-readable format or to request that it be transferred to another controller;
+- in accordance with Art.
+20 GDPR, to receive your personal data that you have provided to us in a structured, commonly used and machine-readable format or to request that it be transmitted to another controller

-– in accordance with Article 7 Paragraph 3 GDPR, to revoke your consent once given to us at any time.
-This has the consequence that we may no longer continue the data processing, which was based on this consent, for the future; and
+- in accordance with Art.
+7 para.
+3 GDPR, to revoke your consent once given to us at any time.
+The consequence of this is that we may no longer continue the data processing that was based on this consent in the future and

-– complain to a supervisory authority in accordance with Article 77 GDPR.
-As a rule, you can contact the supervisory authority of your usual place of residence or workplace or our company headquarters for this purpose.
+- to lodge a complaint with a supervisory authority in accordance with Art.
+77 GDPR.
+As a rule, you can contact the supervisory authority of your usual place of residence or workplace or our company headquarters.

-If your personal data is processed on the basis of legitimate interests pursuant to Article 6 Paragraph 1 Sentence 1 Letter f) GDPR, you have the right to object to the processing of your personal data pursuant to Article 21 GDPR, provided that there are grounds for doing so that arise from your particular situation or the objection is directed against direct advertising.
-In the latter case, you have a general right of objection, which is implemented by us without specifying a particular situation.
+If your personal data is processed on the basis of legitimate interests in accordance with Art.
+6 (1) sentence 1 letter f) GDPR, you have the right to object to the processing of your personal data in accordance with Art.
+21 GDPR, provided that there are reasons for this arising from your particular situation or the objection is directed against direct advertising.
+In the latter case, you have a general right to object, which will be implemented by us without specifying a particular situation.

-In any of the aforementioned cases, as well as for further questions about the use of your personal data, please contact:
+In one of the cases mentioned above and for further questions about the use of your personal data, please contact us:

 VERSO GmbH